jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

  BREACH SIZE
 1TB of data with millions of records
  CHARGING NETWOR SCALE ESTIMATION
  Hundreds of thousands of charging stations in 30\+ countries
 Legal \&
 Regulatory
 Compliance
 Issues
 GDPR Enforcement Tracker Report average fines for transportation \& energy sectors, and insufficient technical and organizational measures to ensure information security.18
 Expected range
 based on average
 fines in the
 transportation sector
-(864,776\) and
+(€864,776\) and
 insufficient measures
-(1,346,050\)
+(€1,346,050\)
 $1,000,000 \-
 $2,000,000
  ILLUSTRATION \#2
 Total Potential Financial Impact
 Data \& Privacy Breaches
 Legal \& Regulatory Compliance Issues
 21
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 OEMS TAKE A MULTIFACETED APPROACH TO
 PROTECTING CONNECTED AND SOFTWARE\-
-DEFINED VEHICLES, AS WELL AS IOTOT ASSETS
+DEFINED VEHICLES, AS WELL AS IOT/OT ASSETS
 In this era of high\-impact cyber risks, OEMs have had to adopt new internal frameworks, shifting to a multifaceted approach to protecting connected and software\-defined vehicles.
 Connected vehicle digital experience and data\-